CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 Start an interactive shell on Puhti.
 Go to LOCAL_SCRATCH and create a folder for this resource.
 There, decrypt the wrapper zip from the researcher with the help of his or her password.
-Create a new password and put it to the password store.
-In case a password for this resource group exists already, get it from the password store.

-For instructions on how to create / retrieve a Kielipankki password, see [guidelines on how to manage Kielipankki passwords](howto_manage_passwords.md).

-Encrypt the wrapper package with Kielipankki's own password, the internal password of this particular resource group (one password per resource group, should contain the short-name).

-      $ zip -e shortname_date_orig.zip origdata_unencrypted.zip

-The encrypted zip file contains the un-encrypted zip file!

-For naming conventions for the data packages see [guidelines for data storage](howto_data_storage.md).

 Move the encrypted wrapper package from the interactive shell to the resource folder on scratch (group protected!)